 - Loss of breast tissue: Elevated testosterone levels lead to a reduction in breast tissue, as anabolic steroids alter the body’s natural balance of hormones.
 This change is partially reversed, but some women experience permanent breast tissue reduction, depending on the duration and dosage of steroid use.

 - Increased sex drive: Higher levels of testosterone increase libido, but mood swings and psychological effects also accompany this heightened drive.
 Anabolic steroid use, which elevates testosterone levels in the body, often leads to increased sexual interest (libido).
-This effect on libido typically becomes noticeable after about three weeks and reaches its peak around six weeks, with no further increases expected beyond this point, according to a study by Saad F et al. 2011, titled “Onset of effects of testosterone treatment and period until maximum effects are achieved.”
-This effect diminishes when steroid use stops, although the accompanying psychological impact lingers.

 - Severe acne: Increased testosterone levels contribute to acne, especially on the back, chest, and face.
 Acne from steroid use leads to scarring and persists even after stopping steroid use, requiring extensive dermatological treatment to manage.